Cultural tip on SDG 11: Munich’s creative quarter ‘WERK3’

 ‘It is not possible to visit the sheep on your own,’ URKERN GmbH explains on the .
 However, there are opportunities to view the meadow as a part of public city tours.
 It is explained on the homepage that the sheep, hares and chickens need a calm atmosphere: ‘Daily visits from large groups would not be beneficial to the animals and the rooftop environment.’

 A team of the shepherd Nicolas Fricke is taking care of the sheep.
-The Munich-based points out that there is also a surveillance camera: ‘It is important not to intervene hastily and to cause unnecessary stress for the ewes.’
-The miniature rooftop ecosystem is a successful example of sustainable architecture.
-It shows how space can be reused and how residential space can be used creatively.
+The Munich-based project team points out that there is also a surveillance camera: ‘It is important not to intervene hastily and to cause unnecessary stress for the ewes.’
+The miniature rooftop ecosystem is a successful It shows how space can be reused and how residential space can be used creatively.

 Read more